adoredhruv/suhocotton/README.md

-- 👋 Hi, I’m Suho
+- 👋 Hey, I am Dhruv Patil.
+I work with Python, Java and JavaScript.
-- 📫 How to reach me adoresuho@gmail.com
+- 📫 Email: adoresuho@gmail.com
+- Twitter: @suhokwan

 <!---
 suhocotton/suhocotton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.